Turning Seniors' Voices into Action: A Conversation about Elder Abuse

 Project Staff: Anna Liu

 Through this New Horizons for Seniors (NHS) grant, NICE has partnered with local agencies and trained a group of older adults with the most up-to-date knowledge on the topic of elder abuse of persons living with dementia.
-These trained seniors facilitate a total of 10 workshops, across the province of Ontario, to teach other older adults about the link between elder abuse and dementia, as well as resources available for help in their specific communities.
+These trained seniors facilitate a total of 10 workshops to educate other older adults about the link between elder abuse and dementia, as well as resources available for help in their specific communities.

 Project Staff: Sharon Tan